 Low on time?
+Tired of meal planning that is overwhelming?
 Try dumping one of these 3 Ingredient Crock pot meals into your slow-cooker – come home and dinner will be hot and ready.
 Want to speed up your comfort foods?

 29. Have kids report back with photographic evidence when proof is needed.

 Did you tell your kids to clean their room, and they tell you they did, but you are cooking dinner (or whatever) and unable to check?
 Ask them to take your phone and go grab a picture as “proof”.

 It doesn’t take any extra time and you have your answer without walking down the hall.

 30. A pizza cutter cuts almost any food that you need in small pieces.

 A little trick I have been using for as long as my kids were toddlers was to use a pizza cutter for nearly anything!
 The best part is almost any food that needs to be cut smaller is often easier with a pizza cutter.
 Oh, and if the pizza cutter gives you a difficult time, then it is time to break out the cooking scissors!

 Store game boards on the wall – they double as art and are a lot of fun to grab and play with!
 Board game storage can also be condensed into other parts of the house if you play your cards right…see what I did there?
 As Martha would say, it is a good thing.